csoeller/pyme-install-docs/list-of-PYME-doc-links.md

 A basic overview how to apply fiducial information to drift correct a data series in PYME.

 Video Link (via Panopto, accessible only for UoE staff): [PYME - applying fiducials for drift correction](https://recapexeter.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=6c516348-95da-41da-b14f-aba400a848f7)

+### How to quickly analyse the quality of a sequence from h5 and h5r files

+This should link to a future quick overview of how this can be done.

+### Info on plugins

+- template repository that shows how to make plugin repositories: [pyme-plugin](https://github.com/python-microscopy/pyme-plugin)
+- more stuff?